curtislow777/nerds/README.md

 -JQuery
 -Bootstrap
 -RestDB API
--LottieAnimationo
+-LottieAnimation

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

 Bootstrap 5
-We used bootstrap's container and grid layout for its responsiveness.
+We used bootstrap's container, grid layout and cards for its responsiveness.

 JQuery
 The project uses JQuery to simplify DOM manipulation.